shroukk/SpotifyAPI/README.md

 # Spotify API Tests
-Testing Spotify APIs using Rest-assured framework based on Spotify documentation https://developer.spotify.com/documentation/web-api
+Testing Spotify APIs using Rest-assured library based on Spotify documentation https://developer.spotify.com/documentation/web-api

 ## Overview
 This project demonstrates the testing of Spotify APIs using the Rest-assured framework.
 The focus is on positive and negative scenarios, covering various endpoints defined in the Spotify API documentation.